HomeSustainabilityGovernanceCorporate Governance

 Activities of independent directors

-The Nomination and Compensation Advisory Committee met a total of four times in FY2023, with members consisting of three independent directors and one inside director.
+The Nomination and Compensation Advisory Committee met a total of four times in FY2024, with members consisting of three independent directors and one inside director.
 In addition, two meetings were held exclusively for a total of five independent directors, including independent auditors, to frankly exchange opinions on current issues and the deliberations of the Board of Directors.

-Independence of executives (Jul.
-2023)
+Independence of Executives (Jul.
+2024)

-Independence of executives (Jul.
-2023)
+Independence of Executives (Jul.
+2024)

 Operation of the Board of Directors

-In FY2023, the Board of Directors met 15 times to discuss and decide on important matters stipulated by law and the Articles of Incorporation, as well as to supervise the execution of duties by directors.
+In FY2024, the Board of Directors met 15 times to discuss and decide on important matters stipulated by law and the Articles of Incorporation, as well as to supervise the execution of duties by directors.
 In order to ensure the efficiency of directors' duties, directors and executive officers who have been assigned duties report on the status of execution of their duties.
-With respect to management execution, a certain level of authority is delegated to executive officers, who execute operations through a policy deployment system in accordance with the medium-term management plan and annual management policy (President's Policy), and the Board of Directors reviews the progress of these operations.
+With respect to management execution, a certain level of authority is delegated to executive officers, who execute operations through a policy deployment system in accordance with medium-term management plans and annual management policy (President's Policy), and the Board of Directors reviews the progress of these operations.

-Cement sales price policy Reports on details and status of sales price revisions
+Cement Sales Price Policy Reports on details and status of sales price revisions

-Carbon neutrality Confirmation of progress on initiatives
+Carbon Neutrality Confirmation of progress on initiatives

 ・Promotion of sustainability management